Nursing BSc

 • SVQ Level 3 pass in a care-related subject (or equivalent) plus 2 Scottish Highers at grade C or above OR

-• SCQF Level 6 Health and Social Care pass with BBC grade profile OR
+• SCQF Level 6 Health and Social Care pass all components with one Higher at grade C or above OR

-• Completion of a Foundation Apprenticeship in Social Services and Healthcare plus one Higher at grade B or above
+• Completion of a Foundation Apprenticeship in Social Services and Healthcare plus one Higher at grade C or above

 You must also have the below qualifications to gain entry to this course: